 So let’s explore why someone who isn’t on the autism spectrum might still enjoy playing with a fidget toy, as there are several examples.

-1. Increased focus: Fidget toys can help people stay focused and engaged in a task.
+- Increased focus: Fidget toys can help people stay focused and engaged in a task.
 They can provide a sensory experience that can help reduce restlessness or boredom, making it easier to concentrate on a task for longer periods.
 With our world full of constant distractions (cell phone notifications, email on work computers, etc) people find it harder and harder to focus.
 These toys can help with that.

-2. Stress relief: Fidget toys can provide a calming effect that can help reduce stress and anxiety.
-They can serve as a form of stress relief, similar to squeezing a stress ball or taking deep breaths.
+We were recently talking to an adult we know who was in a multi-hour training session.
+How easy it is to get distracted while listening to a 2 hour death by power point presentation?!
+However, they happened to have a fidget toy.
+They mentioned how much easier it was to stay focused because it gave their hands something to do that wasn’t fiddling with their phone which can be distracting. - Stress relief: Fidget toys can provide a calming effect that can help reduce stress and anxiety.
+They can serve as a form of stress relief.
+This is why squeezing a stress ball has been used for many years to help relax individuals.
 Given that our life is full of stress, and many people have not learned how to cope with it, this provides a simple and easy way to relieve one’s stress.

-4. Simply fun: Some people just find fidget toys enjoyable to play with.
-They can be a fun distraction or a way to pass the time during a boring or stressful situation.
 My mother simply enjoys fiddling with things, especially if she just has a few minutes to wait while cooking something for dinner, or waiting in the car while my father is driving her some place.
 It simply gives her just a little something extra to do.

 Overall, fidget toys can be a helpful tool for anyone who needs a little extra stimulation or focus, regardless of whether or not they are autistic.